datacraft-paris/2306-Charon-BayesianNetwork/README.md

 ## Workshop on Bayesian Networks

 Welcome to the Bayesian Networks Workshop GitHub repository!
 This repository contains materials for a comprehensive course on Bayesian Networks, including lecture notes, exercises, and a real-world case study.
-Whether you're new to Bayesian Networks or looking to deepen your understanding, this course is designed to help you master this powerful probabilistic modeling technique thanks to a python library : pyAgrum.
+Whether you're new to Bayesian Networks or looking to deepen your understanding, this course is designed to help you master this powerful probabilistic modeling technique thanks to a Python library: [pyAgrum](https://agrum.gitlab.io/).

 ### Table of Contents
 - Introduction